ibpsa/project1/reports/year3_report/source/contents.rst

 Management of the Project
 =========================

-As of August 1, 2018,
+As of September 9, 2020,
-there are currently 27 organizational participants,
+there are
-2 sponsoring participants, and 30 individual participants.
+29 organizational participants and 49 individual participants.
+Engie Lab is a sponsoring participant.
 A full list of the participants can be found at https://ibpsa.github.io/project1/participation.html and a list of meetings with their minutes is available at